President

 Vice President

 AJ began his journey with TICS as a camper back in 2011, volunteering in adulthood as a counselor before making his way to camp’s summer leadership team where he has served since 2024.
 He joined TICS year-round as its marketing coordinator in January of 2024, becoming an official board member in December of the same year.
-Outside of camp he works in metro Atlanta as a Registered Behavior Technician, making memories with his people in his spare time.
+Outside of camp he works in the Atlanta area as a Registered Behavior Technician, making memories with his people in his spare time.
 AJ is excited to serve the Tourette’s community on a deeper level with this role, and is grateful for the opportunity.

 Dr. Eric Herman joined the TICS board in September, 2022.
 He is the proud parent of an adolescent son with Tourette syndrome that unequivocally adores Camp Twitch and Shout.
 From 2016 – 2018, he served as the TAA support group leader for all families in Washington state.
 He is currently the Chief Primary Care & Population Health Officer at Oregon Health & Sciences University, maintains an active practice, and recently started the first program for patients with Long COVID in Oregon.